-Finally, M&A is adding some spice to the investment case.
-The growth outlook as well as the cybersecurity industry fragmentation are attracting both private equity firms seeking to extract synergies by combining various cybersecurity assets and Tech companies seeking to offer end-to-end security solutions.
+The industry growth outlook as well as its fragmentation are also attracting private equity firms seeking to extract synergies by combining various cybersecurity assets.

 INSIGHTS